harvardinformatics/informatics-website/docs/resources/tutorials/differential-expression-analysis.md

     -c rnaseq_cluster.config
 ```

+* Launching nfcore/rnaseq automatically downloads the workflow from the GitHub repository, and installs all dependencies
+* The genome needs to be gzipped
+* The annotation file should be uncompressed.
+If you opt to use a gff file then, `--gtf` should be changed to `--gff`
+* A config file should be provided that specifies compute resources for various workflow child processes (see below)

+#### The config file
-The genome needs to be gzipped, and the annotation file should be uncompressed.
-If you opt to use a gff file then, `--gtf` should be changed to `--gff`.
-In addition, a config file needs to be supplied that specifies the type of computational resources that get allocated for jobs that are labelled in the workflow by their memory requirements.
+A config file needs to be supplied that specifies the type of computational resources that get allocated for jobs that are labelled in the workflow by their memory requirements.
 The config file we have successfully deployed on Harvard's Cannon HPC cluster can be found [here](https://github.com/nf-core/rnaseq/blob/master/conf/base.config).
 By default, this config will have jobs run locally on the computer/node where the job is launched.
 To use HPC resources, you need to specify a line at the beginning of the *process* block indicating the executor, and an additional line below with partition names to use.
 In the case of the Cannon cluster, on which jobs are scheduled by SLURM, and where we use the partitions named "sapphire" and "shared", we modify the beginning of the config file to look like this:

 ```bash
 process {